 The Bodhisatta was once a teacher.
-One of his students mastered the three vedas, but after he got married he could no longer repeat them by memory.
-The Bodhisatta told him a clouded mind is like muddy water, things cannot be seen clearly through them.
+One of his students mastered the three Vedas, but after he got married he could no longer repeat them by memory.
+The Bodhisatta told him a clouded mind is like muddy water; things cannot be seen clearly through them.

 The Bodhisatta was once a lion.
-He mated with a jackal and the cub looked like his father, but sounded like his mother.
+He mated with a jackal, and the cub looked like his father but sounded like his mother.
 One day the cub tried to roar, and out came a jackal’s howl.
-The Bodhisatta told him to not speak again or the rest of the pride would know what he really was.
+The Bodhisatta told him not to speak again, or the rest of the pride would know what he really was.

 (Told in Jataka #546) The Bodhisatta was once a king’s advisor.
-A boy was married against his will and he abandoned his wife in a tree.
+A man was married against his will and he abandoned his wife in a tree.
 The king saw her and made her his chief queen.
 When she next saw her first husband she smiled and the jealous king wanted to kill her, but the Bodhisatta talked him out of it.

 The Bodhisatta was once a king.
 Before taking the throne, he was an ordinary householder with a beautiful wife.
 The king was so enamored with her that he framed the Bodhisatta for theft and ordered him beheaded.
-Because the wife was completely righteous, Indra, king of the gods, switched the Bodhisatta and king’s places just before the axe fell and made the Bodhisatta the new king.
+Because the Bodhisatta’s wife was completely righteous, Indra, king of the gods, switched the Bodhisatta and king’s places just before the axe fell and made the Bodhisatta the new king.

 The Bodhisatta was once a king’s advisor.
-The king found out one of his most useful servants had slept with a woman of his harem who he liked very much.
+The king found out one of his most valuable servants had slept with a woman of his harem who he liked very much.
 The Bodhisatta advised him to forgive both of them, and the king did.

 The Bodhisatta was once a householder.
-His wife was having an affair with the village headman and he caught them together.
+His wife was having an affair with the village headman, and he caught them together.
 The pair pretended the headman was there to collect a debt, but the Bodhisatta knew it was a lie.
-He savagely beat the headman and threatened his wife with a severe punishment if it ever happened again.
+He beat the headman and threatened his wife with a severe punishment if it ever happened again.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547